 UK Visa and Immigration‘s points-based system allows rowing clubs to recruit the skills they need from abroad while providing assurances to the public that only those migrants needed will be able to come to the United Kingdom.
 British Rowing has been recognised by UK Visa and Immigration (UKVI) as the governing body for setting endorsement requirements and issuing endorsements for rowing in England, Scotland and Wales.

 In sport, International Sportsperson visa is applicable.
 The route replaced the T5 (Creative & Sporting) and Tier 2 (Sportsperson) visa routes, merging the two into one category.

 This type of visa is for an elite sportsperson or qualified coach, who’s recognised by the sport’s governing body as being at the highest level of their profession internationally

 Rowing clubs and other organisations need to apply for a licence to be on the register of sponsors for the points based system.
 Visit the UKVI website for more information.

-British Rowing, Scottish Rowing and Welsh Rowing have been consulted in drawing up Rowing’s endorsement requirements and these will be reviewed as required.
+British Rowing, Scottish Rowing and Welsh Rowing have been consulted in drawing up Rowing’s endorsement requirements and these will be reviewed in July 2023.